tee-24/TicTacToe/README.md

 1. Log in (or sign up) to Heroku
 2. Click New on the top right
 3. Choose create new app
 4. Choose name and region and click create app
 5. In the settings tab, click on Reveal Config Vars and add the key Port and the value 8000
 6. Add python and nodejs buildpacks specifically in that order
 7. In the deploy tab, choose GitHub as deployment method and connect repository
 8. In Manual deploy section, click Deploy Branch

+## Local Development
+### How to Fork
+To fork the Tic-Tac-Toe repository:
+1. Log in (or sign up) to Github
+2. Go to the repository for this project
+3. Click the Fork button in the top right corner

+### How to Clone
+To clone the Tic-Tac-Toe repository:
+1. Log in (or sign up) to Github
+2. Go to the repository for this project
+3. Click on the code button, select whether you would like to clone with HTTPS, SSH or GitHub CLI
+4. Copy the link shown
+5. Open the terminal in your code editor and change the current working directory to the location you want to use for the cloned directory
+6. Type 'git clone' into the terminal
+7. Paste the link you copied in step 3
+8. Press enter

 # Testing
 Testing was ongoing throughout the entire build.
 As this game runs on a mock terminal, it will not work on mobile devices so no accessibility or responsitivity testing was required.